Langdale CE Primary School

-- What training have the staff supporting children and young people with SEND had?
+What training have the staff supporting children and young people with SEND had?
 Are any being trained currently?

-Staff have been trained in Reading Intervention, teaching pupils with SpLD, and teaching children with autism, Maths Recovery and Mindfulness.
+	Staff have been trained in Reading Intervention, teaching pupils with SpLD, hearing impairment and autism, Maths Recovery and Mindfulness.

 	- How will my child/young person be included in activities outside this classroom including school trips?

 	It is our policy to include all children in all activities as far as is possible.

 	- How accessible is the setting/school/college enviroment?